 - 1. This guide is designed to provide local authority officers and schools forum elected members with advice and information on good practice in relation to the operation of schools forums. - 2.
 It is organised in two sections: - section 1 provides information on the constitutional and organisational requirements for schools forums - section 2 covers a number of key aspects of the operation of schools forums at local level, drawing on good practice from a number of schools forums - 3.
-GOV.UK contains details of all the announcements, documents and other information relating to school funding and schools forums, including the national funding formula (NFF).
-This website also has a range of useful links to other sites that may be of relevance to schools forum members. - 4.
-If you have any queries about the operation of schools forums please contact us.
+GOV.UK contains details of all the announcements, documents and other information relating to school funding and schools forums, including the National funding formula (NFF) The website also has a range of useful links to other sites that may be of relevance to schools forum members. - 4.
+A short guide to the schools forum for schools and academies, which may be helpful to stakeholders and the wider school family, is available on GOV.UK. - 5.
+If you have any queries about the operation of schools forums please contact Education and Skills Funding Agency (ESFA) using the ESFA enquiry form.

-Section 1 - schools forum regulations: constitution, and procedural issues
+Section 1 - schools forum regulations: constitution and procedural issues